 Grant awards resulting from this opportunity will have a target period of performance of January 1, 2021, to December 31, 2021.
 Additional funding of up to 24 months may be awarded after the initial funding period, contingent upon satisfactory performance and availability of funds.
-Total funding for the grant program will not exceed 36 months.
+Funding support for this program will not exceed a period of 36 months.